 A deadbeat employee is an employer's nightmare.
-You know the occasional employee you have who seems not to care and is constantly in need of correction and improvement.
-He doesn't show up for work, calls in sick, and milks the time off policy, always walking on the edge of the cliff but never completely falls off.
+You know the occasional employee that you have who seems not to care and is constantly in need of correction and improvement.
+He or she doesn't show up for work, calls in sick frequently, and milks the time-off policy.
+The employee is always walking on the edge of the cliff but never completely falls off.
 He or she walks the edge of the work policies and processes, too.

-He does just enough to stay employed but doesn't grow professionally nor contribute like your other employees.
-He sometimes reaches his goals but exhibits a general lack of enthusiasm.
-The hallmark of the deadbeat employee is that he is always walking on the edge between succeeding and failing.
+The employee does just enough to stay employed but doesn't grow professionally nor contribute like your other employees.
+They sometimes reach their goals but exhibit a general lack of enthusiasm.
+The hallmark of the deadbeat employee is that he or she is always walking on the edge between succeeding and failing.

-Some deadbeat employees actively criticize the company and its policies, not through suggested routes, but in an email, at the water cooler, and in the employee lunchroom.
+Some deadbeat employees actively criticize the company and its policies, not through suggested routes for employee input, but in an email, at the water cooler, and in the employee lunchroom.
 Others are constantly unhappy with whatever policy or direction the company sets.

 Their unhappiness runs all over their coworkers as they complain, gossip, and criticize.
 Whatever form of behavior your deadbeat employee exhibits, it won't go away without your intervention.
-Bad habits, like good habits, become ingrained in workplace behavior.
+Bad habits, like good habits, become ingrained in their workplace behavior.

 The Impact of the Deadbeat Employee

 The deadbeat employee impacts your workplace and employees negatively, constantly, and insidiously.
-Smart employees shun the deadbeat employee, realizing the impact he has on their positive workplace morale and productivity.
+Smart employees shun the deadbeat employee, realizing the impact the employee has on their positive workplace morale and productivity.
 Others wallow in your deadbeat employee's viewpoint.

-But employees who feel a bit like he does about a change, the workplace in general, or their jobs, are quick to echo the deadbeat's point of view.
+But employees who feel a bit like he or she does about a change, the workplace in general, or their jobs, are quick to echo the deadbeat's point of view.
 This further poisons your workplace morale and productivity.